 Why Do I Need a Financial Statement Audit?

 Lenders usually require an audit of your financial statements before finalizing any agreements.
 Consequently, if you have a business that requires loans or wishes to continue operating, you must complete one of these audits.
 Audits are also often a result of an ownership group that is not active in the business to gain comfort and reliability on the financial statements of the Company.
 Private franchisor companies are also subject to a financial statement audit to be included in their franchisor disclosure documents.

 Because an audit of this nature is the most expensive type of financial statement exam, many companies attempt to cut corners and undergo a financial review or compilation instead.
 However, it is important to note these options are only viable replacements if the report recipients find it acceptable.

 Be sure to clarify this important aspect with your lender or other parties before deciding.
 If you choose the wrong option, restructuring your finances may cost you more time, hassle, and difficulties later.

-There are several basic steps required for a financial statement audit to take place.
-Here we will outline the process.
+There are several basic steps required during the process of a financial statement audit that will take place.
+Below we will outline the steps.

 Step 1: Planning and Risk Assessment

 This step involves gaining an understanding of your business and the environment in which your business operates.
 From there, the auditor will use this information to assess whether there may be risks that could impact your financial statements or the validity of your reporting.